- Category: Creating the company

 As such, what should you do after registering your company?

 The Kbis is one of the most important documents in your company, as it essentially functions as the company’s ID card.
 To give you an idea, banks will not open a bank account for your company until you have given them this document.

-If you want to get it, you can either ask the Commercial court, or visit the website www.infogreffe.fr.
+If you want to get it, you can contact the commercial court or ask us.

 Getting your VAT number

 The VAT number is also one of the documents you’ll need to get after registering your company, as you’ll need it for basically every transaction between borders.

 Normally, the Company Tax Services should automatically give you your VAT number as soon as you are registered.

 The APE code basically refers to the activity of your company.

 In a similar fashion to the VAT number, the INSEE should give it to you as soon as your company is registered.
 It’s important to make sure that your code is correct though, as it can have important consequences.